uias/Tabman/Docs/Sections/TMHidingBar.md

 bar.hide(animated: true, completion: nil) bar.show(animated: true, completion: nil)
 ```
+*.show(animated:completion:) is automatically called when the bar is updated for a page change.
+You are responsible for calling it in any other desired scenario.*

 The transition that is used for animation is dependent on the `transition` property.
 ```swift